-Textbook List One additional book may be added for the spring semester.
+Textbook List A book or two will be added for the spring semester.

 - Ammerman, Nancy et al. Studying Congregations: A New Handbook.
 Nashville: Abingdon Press, 1998. - Carroll, Jackson W. God's Potters: Pastoral Leadership and the Shaping of Congregations.
 Grand Rapids: Eerdmans, 2006. - Craddock, Fred, Goldsmith, Joy, and Goldsmith, Dale.
 Speaking of Dying: Recovering the Church's Voice in the Face of Death.
 Grand Rapids, MI: Brazos Press, 2012. - Long, Thomas G. Accompany Them With Singing The Christian Funeral.
-Louisville: Westminster John Knox Press, 2009. - Osmer, Richard R. Practical Theology: An Introduction.
+Louisville: Westminster John Knox Press, 2009.

+Osmer, Richard R. Practical Theology: An Introduction.
 Grand Rapids: Eerdmans, 2008.

-Additional readings for particular classes will be distributed in class or CAMS course site.
+For some class sessions, other readings will be distributed in class or through the CAMS course site.